tc39/proposal-compartments/README.md

   // the given module and any of its transitive dependencies that
   // have not already begun initialization. async import(fullSpecifier: string): Promise<ModuleExportsNamespace>;

-  // Necessary to thread a module exports namespace from this compartment into
-  // the `moduleMap` Compartment constructor argument, without importing (and
-  // consequently executing) the module.
-  // TODO it may be possible to remove this method if module descriptors
-  // with the {specifier, compartment?} shape solve the same problem better. module(specifier: string): ModuleNamespace;

   // TC53: some embedded systems hosts exclude promises and so require these
   // synchronous variants of import and load.